Doki (TV series): Production

 From 2005 to 2016, Doki served as Discovery Kids' Latin American mascot for bumpers.
-In 2012, JBMW Media began developing Doki as a full series, with Portfolio Entertainment producing and distributing the series.
+In 2012, JBMW Media began developing Doki as a full series, with Portfolio Entertainment producing and distributing the series on April 15, 2013.
 For seasons 1 and 2, PiP Animation Services produced animation.
 Starting with season 3, Portfolio Animation took over animation production.

 Broadcast

 Doki premiered on Discovery Familia in the United States on November 11, 2013.
 The English version later premiered on Qubo on September 1, 2014, until it ceased on February 28, 2021, and ION Television's Qubo Kids Corner programming block on January 4, 2015.
 The episode "Doki Rocks Rio" aired on Discovery Family on August 5, 2016 and August 7, 2016, respectively.

 In Asia, the series premiered on Discovery Kids Asia on February 15, 2016, and on Discovery Family in Africa on April 1, 2016.
 In Canada, the show airs on Knowledge Network, TVOKids and Toon-A-Vision.
 In Australia, the show aired on Discovery Kids.
 In Iran, the show aired on IRIB TV2.
 In the United Arab Emirates the show debuted on Nat Geo Kids Abu Dhabi on November 20, 2017.